 The Subdivision Review Committee shall be organized as follows:

-Membership shall include the one members of the City Council, one members of the Planning Commission, the City Engineer, and the City Manager.
+Membership shall include one member of the City Council, one members of the Planning Commission, the City Engineer, the City Manager, and the Public Works Director.

 The SRC may meet informally on an as-needed basis and shall make all application approvals through unanimous vote.

+Three members of the Subdivision Review Committee present at a meeting of the committee constitutes a quorum with power to act.

 As subdivision application decisions are administrative, not legislative, the Planning Commission and SRC are respectively authorized to make land use decisions as described by this Chapter without City Council approval.